TulioGuaraldoB/book-store/README.md

 Then run the command:
 ```
-composer build
+composer install
 ```
-To build all project dependencies to your PHP HTTP project.
+To build all project dependencies to your project.

 <br/>